hellfire152/nvapt-evidence-collector/README.md

 # nvapt-evidence-collector
+This python tool:
+1. is meant to be run in Kali Linux.
+1. expect a completed Nessus scan's CSV report as input.
+Which consists the following columns:
+    * Protocol
+    * Host
+    * Port
+    * Plugin Output
-This python tool runs designated commands against affected services.
-It is meant to be run in Kali Linux.
+1. runs designated commands against affected services.
+This list of commands can be found in `commands.yml` file

 ## Prerequisite
 The following packages need to be installed in Kali Linux
 ```
+apt install python3-pip
 apt install python3.10-venv
 ```